Opal Plumstead: Production and release

 Wilson enjoyed writing about the suffragettes and sweet factory in the novel.
 She explained that when she realised that Opal's character would be "fierce", "sharp" and "intelligent", she decided that Opal would become a suffragette.
-Part of Wilson's inspiration for the novel came from her wanting to use the information from an article she found regarding Edwardian sweet making, and also because she had "always" wanted to write about the Suffragettes.
-Wilson did some research on the Edwardian era by reading novels from the era and works of social history, in addition to doing research on Emmeline Pankhurst and her family.
-Wilson decided to name the protagonist Opal as she had bought herself an opal ring in 2013, and she decided to name the protagonist of her 100th novel "Opal" when she saw the ring "gleaming" on her finger.
+Part of Wilson's inspiration for the novel came from her wanting to use the information from an article she found regarding Edwardian sweet making, and also because she had "always" wanted to write about the suffragettes.
+Wilson researched the Edwardian era by reading novels from the era and works of social history, in addition to doing research on Emmeline Pankhurst and her family.

+Wilson named the protagonist Opal as she had bought herself an opal ring in 2013, and she decided to name the protagonist of her 100th novel "Opal" when she saw the ring "gleaming" on her finger.
 She noted that she related to Opal as they were "both odd ones out at school and very imaginative".
 She also noted that Opal was her second favourite character that she had created, after Hetty Feather, although she admitted that she would have found her Opal to be "a trial" at times if she were her mother.
 She added, "I'd feel devastated about her missing out on her education – and delighted that she ended up at art school".
 Discussing the character after the novel, Wilson believed that Opal would feel "mostly happy and fulfilled artistically" but feel sad when thinking of Morgan despite being "content" with Sam.
+Also discussing the ending of the novel, Wilson explained:

+"At the end Opal, who never believed in romance, falls in love with somebody who gets killed in the First World War.
+That took my readers by surprise – I think most girls have learned about the First World War, particularly during the centenary year, but it didn't actually cross their minds that the death could be of the boy next door, or their brother or sweetheart.
+I didn't leave it there.
+I needed to show life goes on.
+Opal doesn't languish, she goes to art school.
+I want to show my girls it's not like a fairytale waiting for the prince to come – sometimes the prince doesn't come, so you have to have something else."